 We took a rest near a well on 700 meters.
 I tried to dry my t-shirt in the sun.
 It was a beautiful clear day.

-I was out breath and considered to turn back but then, to my surprise I saw the Panagia.
+I was out breath and considered to turn back but then, to my surprise I saw the Panagia refuge and chapel.
 I walked the last meters and reached the hut.
 There were matrasses and beds and the fireplace was still smoking.

 We took water with a bucket from the well.
 At this point the mountain was bare with a single tree and if you looked up you saw the stony peak.

 We moved along and at 13.10 hours we were at 2026 meter and then there was only the blue sky.
 We made it!
 Three meters before the top in between large boulders I saw a small bird.
 It was strange because we did not see one bird the whole day.
 Was it a sign?
 You could expect to see the son of God or his mother who already spend 3 days en 3 nights on the summit surrounded by angelic choirs talking with the hermit Maximos of Kavsokalivia.
 The bird flew away and after avoiding a large segment of snow, I was huggin the boys.
 We were deligthed that we were there.

 The stunning view, the green land of Athos, the blue seas wherever you looked.
 The strange somewhat threathening feeling that you are not surrounded by anything, which immediately dissapearred as you entered the chapel of Metamorphosis Sotiros.

 We made pictures of ourselves with the tall iron cross.
 We got connection with my brother W. who was in the neigbourhood of the Skite of the prophet Elijah at that time.
 It was not quiet because many airplanes flew over.